Tests and treatments

 Early Pregnancy Unit (EPU)

-This is the unit you’ll be referred to if you have any concerns during early pregnancy.
+An Early Pregnancy Unit is where you will be referred if you have any concerns during early pregnancy.

 Recurrent Miscarriage Clinic (RMC)

-Your GP will refer you here if you have experienced multiple miscarriages.
+Your GP will refer you to a Recurrent Miscarriage Clinic if you have experienced recurrent miscarriages.

-High-frequency sound waves create an image of inside your body, for example the womb.
-It can be used to monitor a baby, make a diagnosis or help a surgeon during an operation.
+An ultrasound scan (or sonogram) can be used to monitor a baby, make a diagnosis or help a surgeon during an operation.
+High-frequency sound waves create an image of the inside of your body, for example the womb.
 An external ultrasound uses an instrument (probe) which moves over the outside of your body to detect the sound waves.
-An internal ultrasound is when the probe is placed inside your body, for example the vagina, which is known as a Transvaginal scan (TVS).
+An internal ultrasound is when the probe is placed inside your body, for example the vagina, which is known as a transvaginal scan (TVS).

 Other useful terms

-Antibodies are produced by your immune system as a way to fight disease and infections.
-They attach themselves to a foreign antigen, such as bacteria or viruses, and weaken or destroy it.
+Antibodies are produced by your immune system to fight disease and infections.
+They attach themselves to bacteria or viruses to weaken or destroy it.

-Antiphospholipid syndrome (also known as Hughes’s syndrome, Sticky bloody syndrome, APS)
+Antiphospholipid syndrome (also known as Hughes syndrome, sticky bloody syndrome or APS)

 Blighted ovum (anembryonic pregnancy)

-Cells stop growing early on and, instead of developing into a baby, the tiny embryo is reabsorbed.
+A blighted ovum happens whencells stop growing early on.
+Instead of developing into a baby, the tiny embryo is reabsorbed, causing a miscarriage.
 The pregnancy sac, where the baby should have grown, sometimes continues to develop.

-Used as building blocks in a baby’s development, these rod-shaped structures (usually found in pairs in a cell nucleus) carry the genes.
-These genes determine the sex of the baby and the characteristics a baby inherits from its parents.
+Chromosomes are used as building blocks in a baby’s development, these rod-shaped structures (usually found in pairs in a cell nucleus) carry the genes.
+These genes decide the sex of the baby and the characteristics a baby inherits from its parents.
 A human body cell usually contains 46 chromosomes arranged in 23 pairs (23 from the mother and 23 from the father).

-If a baby carries too many or not enough chromosomes, it won’t develop properly.
+A chromosomal abnormality happens if a baby carries too many or not enough chromosomes.
+This means it won’t be able to develop properly.

-A chemical secreted by an endocrine gland or some nerve cells.
-Hormones travel to different parts of the body where they help regulate and control how cells and organs do their work.
+A hormone is a chemical that travels to different parts of the body where they help regulate and control how cells and organs work.

-An antibody to phospholipids in a cell that can cause clotting of blood in arteries and veins and lead to early miscarriage.
+Lupus anticoagulant is an antibody that can cause clotting of blood in arteries and veins.
+This can sometimes lead to early miscarriage.

-A psychological condition affecting people who have suffered severe emotional trauma causing sleep disturbances, flashbacks, anxiety, tiredness, and depression.
+Post-Traumatic Stress Disorder (PTSD) is an anxiety disorder, affecting people who have experienced emotional trauma.
+It can cause sleep disturbances, flashbacks, anxiety, tiredness and depression.

-Special cells made by the body that can turn into many other types of cell.
+Stem cells are cells that are made by the body.
+They are a special kind of cell that can turn into many other types.